teamschoolthing/schoolthing.org/README.md

 ## Setup
 Setup will take a bit of time, mainly because I haven't updated the codebase in a while, but hopefully someone can update everything haha.
-1. Run `npm install --force`, the force tag is required because the version of React here is outdated.
+1. Download this project and run `npm install --force`.
+The force tag is required because the version of React here is outdated.
 (Again, if anyone has the time to fix this, please submit a PR!!)

 2. Create a `.env` file in the root folder.
 Fill the file in with the empty values from the next section.